-Deanna Barath, MPH, is a third year doctoral student on the Health Equity track in the University of Maryland’s Health Services Administration program.
-Her interests are in the implementation of community- and evidence-based interventions and policies that improve health equity for vulnerable populations.
+Deanna Barath, MPH, is a third-year doctoral student in the Health Services Administration program.
+She is interested in the implementation of evidence-based community interventions and policies that improve health equity for vulnerable populations, specifically around the continuity of care, care coordination, and cross-sector partnerships.
+She is also interested in quality improvement, workforce development, accreditation, and the decision-making processes in the local public health system.
 She is currently a research assistant in the Hospital And Public health interdisciPlinarY research (HAPPY) Lab and working on her dissertation proposal.
-Most recently, Deanna served as the project coordinator for a rural health community assessment in Maryland, researched veteran health insurance choices, and worked on research linking local health activities to readmission rates.
+Most recently, Deanna served as the project coordinator for a rural health community assessment in Maryland, researched veteran health insurance choices, and worked on research linking local health department activities to readmission rates.
 In 2018, she was recognized for the best student poster at Public Health Research Day and selected to participate in AcademyHealth's Diversity Scholar's Network; and in 2017, she was selected as a Robert Wood Johnson Foundation's Health Policy Research Scholar.